 Weight of equal volume of liquid = w = w1 – w2

-Here w2 is the weight of the solid in liquid.
+Here w2 is the weight of the solids in a liquid.
 According to Archimedes law, w2 is less than its actual weight w1 by an amount w.

-Thus finding the weight of the solid in air w,and its weight in water w2,we can calculate the density of solid by above equation.
+Thus finding the weight of the solid in air w, and its weight in water w2, we can calculate the density of solid by the above equation.

 watch also video

 A floating object displaces a fluid having weight equal to the weight of the object.

 An object sinks if its weight is greater than the upthrust acting on it.
 An object floats if its weight is equal or less than the upthrust.
 When an object floats in a fluid, the upthrust acting on it is equal to the weight of the object.
 In the case of a floating object, the object may be partially immersed.
 The upthrust is always equal to the weight of the fluid displaced by the object.
 This is the principle of floatation.